youvegotnigel/selenide-cucumber-framework/README.md

 ### Running only some tests (tags)

-Each feature file is tagged at the top so you can run them selectively:
+Scenarios are tagged on two levels so you can run them selectively.

+**Per-feature tags** (one per feature file):

 | Tag          | Feature file        |
 |--------------|---------------------|